Battle of Princeton

 Connecticut was essential to supplying the war effort during the American Revolution because its coastline harbored privateers that captured almost 500 British ships and more importantly, vast stores of food, supplies, and ammunition.1 Additionally, it provided more troops to George Washington’s army than any other state except Massachusetts.
 Connecticut’s reputation as a key supporter of the Continental Army and harasser of British shipping earned the small state the praises of George Washington and the attention of the British who launched several destructive raids there in 1777, 1779, and 1781.2

-As Major General and Commander-in-Chief of the Continental Army, George Washington won the military struggle?
+As Major General and Commander-in-Chief of the Continental Army, George Washington won the military struggle for American Independence.
+Remarkably, however, Washington's army won only three of the nine major battles that he oversaw and was often retreating.

 The Conway Cabal refers to a loosely organized attempt by a group of military officers and members of?